-'Actual value' means the greenhouse gas emissions savings for some or all of the steps of a specific biofuel, bioliquid or biomass fuel production process, calculated in accordance with the methodology laid down in Part C of Annex V or Part B of Annex VI of European Union Directive 2018/2001 (RED II).
+'Actual value' means the greenhouse gas emissions savings for some or all of the steps of a specific biofuel, bioliquid or biomass fuel production process, calculated in accordance with the methodology laid down in Part C of Annex V or Part B of Annex VI of the Revised Renewable Energy Directive EU/2018/2001 (RED III).

-'Advanced biofuels' means biofuels that are produced from the feedstock listed in Part A of Annex IX of European Union Directive 2018/2001(RED II).
+'Advanced biofuels' means biofuels that are produced from the feedstock listed in Part A of Annex IX of the Revised Renewable Energy Directive EU/2018/2001 (RED III).